 5. Uses Tactics that Appeal to Our Flesh

 As we know, our flesh is weak.
 It’s our greatest downfall.
 So that’s where satan tries to hit us.

 We naturally are built with a longing that points us to God.
-We desire the things He provides, the marrow of who we are calling out for the One who created us.
+We desire the things He provides.
+The marrow of who we are calls out for the One who created us.

 But satan tries to get us sidetracked, persuading us that other things can fill our God-sized hole.
 And that’s where addiction comes from.